wp-plugins/wordapp-mobile-app/README.txt

 Huge changes have been made to the structure of the app builder.
 * Fixed any bugs
 * Added new builder
-* Improve the compatibility with other plugins buddypress, forms etc
+* Improve the compatibility with other plugins BuddyPress, forms etc
 * Mobile site builder added
 = Version 1.0.1 =
 * Fixing bug showing the wordapp instead of client server